robotoworks/mechanoid/docs/source/db/index.rst

 language itself and some extra language constructs for configuration and managing schema migrations (incremental schema changes).

-.. attention:: You must install the Mechanoid Plugin before you can use Mechanoid DB
+.. warning:: You must install the Mechanoid Plugin before you can use Mechanoid DB

 The following sections describe how to use Mechanoid DB in you Android project.

 .. toctree::
    :maxdepth: 2

-   language
+   lang
    api